WYLL: WSCR

 In 1997, CBS sold its Chicago sports radio station 820 WSCR.
 CBS wanted to put its sports programming on a more powerful station, so WSCR's sports shows were moved to AM 1160 on April 7, 1997.
 The station was branded The Score.
 Hosts on The Score during this period included Norm Van Lier, Doug Buffone, Terry Boers, Dan Bernstein, Mike North, Dan McNeil, and Dan Jiggetts.

-On August 1, 2000, Infinity Broadcasting ended 670 WMAQ's all news format, leaving co-owned WBBM 780 as the only all-news formatted station in Chicago.
-At that point, WMAQ began simulcasting WSCR's sports programming.
-Two weeks later, the WSCR call sign officially moved to AM 670, retiring the long-standing WMAQ call letters on 670 in the process.
+In the spring of 2000, Viacom merged with CBS, and the merged company had to divest a station to satisfy FCC ownership limits.
+CBS/Infinity decided to sell WSCR and move its format to the frequency of WMAQ, leaving co-owned WBBM 780 as the only all-news formatted station in Chicago.
+The move would place WSCR's format on a 50,000-watt clear-channel station with a daytime signal covering parts of five states and a nighttime signal coveirng much of the eastern half of North America.
+On August 1, 2000, WMAQ began simulcasting WSCR's sports programming.
+Two weeks later, the WSCR call sign officially moved to AM 670, retiring the long-standing WMAQ call letters in the process.
 On August 15, 2000, 1160's call sign was changed to WXRT, and the station began simulcasting the adult album alternative programming of 93.1 WXRT-FM.